Fatcatcreate/Delta-PINN-Heat-Solver/README.md

 The accuracy and validity of the generated SDF are critically dependent on the topological properties of the input mesh.
 For a successful conversion, the `.obj` model **must be a watertight manifold**.

 *   **Watertight Geometry:** A watertight, or "manifold," mesh is one that represents a fully enclosed volume with no holes.
 Every edge must be shared by exactly two faces.
 This property is essential because the SDF algorithm needs to unambiguously distinguish the interior from the exterior of the domain.
 Non-watertight meshes, which may contain holes, disconnected components, or non-manifold edges, can lead to an ambiguous or incorrect SDF, where the sign of the distance is flipped, effectively turning the object "inside-out."
+The code will attempt to automatically fill holes in non-watertight meshes, but this process may not always succeed.
+For best results, it is recommended to use a watertight mesh.

 *   **Consistent Face Normals:** The orientation of the faces (normals) in the mesh should be consistent, with all normals pointing outwards from the volume.
 The sign of the SDF at a given point is determined by the dot product of the vector from the closest point on the mesh to the query point and the normal of that closest face.
 Inconsistent normals will result in an incorrect sign for the SDF.